ai-folks/saola/README.md

 class ExitInterface(Interface):
     name = "EXIT"
-    pattern_start = "{EXIT}"
-    pattern_end = os.linesep
-    explanation = "Whenever asked by the user, you may exit the chat by typing {EXIT} in its own line of text." safety_checks = False
+    explanation = "This interface allows you exit the chat at any time." safety_checks = False

     def execute(self, code):